nearform/titus/docs/developers/packages/titus-frontend/README.md

 ### Organisation
 Titus frontend is structured as follows:

-* `build/` - your bundled application for production use
+* `build/` - your bundled application for production use.
-* `public/` - static assets, including: index.html, icons and images
+* `public/` - static assets, including index.html, icons and images.
-* `src/index.js` - main entry points and loads your React application and service worker
+* `src/index.js` - main entry points and loads your React application and service worker.
-* `src/app.js` - your application, load styles and routes (powered by [react-router])
+* `src/app.js` - your application, load styles and routes (powered by [react-router]).
-* `src/serviceWorker.js` - service worker (from [CRA]) that turns your application into a Progressive Web Application
+* `src/serviceWorker.js` - service worker (from [CRA]) that turns your application into a Progressive Web Application.
-* `src/components/` - a set of components to implement a login form, an authentication context and various authentication providers
+* `src/components/` - a set of components to implement a login form, an authentication context and various authentication providers.
-* `src/page/` - a set of page components asynchronously loaded when declaring routes
+* `src/page/` - a set of page components asynchronously loaded when declaring routes.
-* `lighthouse/` - runs Google's [Lighthouse] to evaluate your application performance and accessibility
+* `lighthouse/` - runs Google's [Lighthouse] to evaluate your application performance and accessibility.

 ## Configure Authentication
-Titus can support a variety of authentication providers.
-By default, it will fallback to an "In memory" provider.
+Titus supports a variety of authentication providers.
+By default, it fallbacks to an 'in-memory' provider.
 This makes no server requests.

 To define which authentication provider is active, set the `REACT_APP_AUTH_PROVIDER` variable in `.env`.
-The keys are below with their corresponding provider.
+The keys for each provider are listed below.

 ### In-memory Authentication Provider
 #### `key: MEM`